Peak Tram is one of the world’s oldest and most famous funicular railways and is used to go up the Victoria Peak.

 To get to the Lower Terminus, you can use both public or private transport.
 Or better still walk.

-You can board Bus No. 15C at the Central (near Star Ferry Pier 8) and reach Garden Road Peak Tram Lower Terminus.
+You can board Bus No. 15C at the Central Star Ferry Pier 8 and reach Peak Tram Lower Terminus at Garden Road.

 This bus service starts at 10 am and goes on till 11.40 pm.